alexminnaar/X_Ideas/X_ideas.md

 1. Solve this problem with known recommender system methods based on training data of tags.
     * Simple Solution:  Build simple association rule mappings between tags and words appearing in emails (based on Pearson correlation, PMI, etc.).
 2. Don't use tag training data at all.
     * Topic Modelling:  Train an LDA model on just the email text.
-However in this will great more broad, non-specific tags (more like categories).
+However in this will great more broad, non-specific tags (more like categories) of unknown quality.
     * Tf-Idf Tags:  Tag an email based on unigrams or bigrams with the highest _tf-idf_ scores.
 However this might yeild unexpected results and would only produce tags that are words appearing in the email (overly specific).

 _Easy to evaluate if there is training data.
 How much training data do we have access to?
 X-specific tags?
 Can we get gmail/outlook tags also?????_